 - Improved productivity with employees more invested or engaged in their workplace and co-workers.

-- Increased employee satisfaction which leads to better performance and happier employees who become company advocates.
+- Increased employee satisfaction leads to better performance and happier employees who become company advocates.

 - Lower attrition rates due to higher employee satisfaction and engagement.

 - Better work-life balance as engaged employees feel empowered to achieve their work-related and personal goals.

 Organizations with an engaged workforce also see significant financial benefits like reduced costs and higher revenue as engaged employees tend to stay longer in their jobs and deliver better customer experiences, which promotes loyalty.